 - Greek sausages (loukanika)

 Traditional Greek pork sausages are the best choice here.
-They’re usually seasoned with herbs, wine, or citrus peel and bring bold, savory flavor.
+They’re usually seasoned with herbs, wine, or citrus peel and bring a bold, savory flavor.

 Good substitutes:- Mild pork sausage with herbs

-- Smoked pork sausage for deeper flavor
+- Smoked pork sausage for a deeper flavor

 - Chicken or turkey sausage for a lighter option